 Dr Adam Carter

-I am a Project Manager at EPCC.
+I am a Programme Manager at EPCC.
 I joined in April 2003 as an Applications Consultant after completing a PhD in Computational Statistical Physics on the subject of Spin Glasses.
 Since 2003 I've been involved in a broad cross-section of EPCC's work, from commercial data mining to HPC simulations of fusion reactors.
 I've also been closely involved with EPCC's MSc in High Performance Computing, and more recently in the new MSc in HPC with Data Science.

 Recently, my work has concentrated more in the area of Data Science, and I've worked on projects related to data infrastructures, data management, data preservation and data-intensive computing.
 I'm currently the course organiser for our course on Fundamentals of Data Management and an online course Practical Introduction to Data Science which can be taken as a standalone postgraduate professional development course, or as part of an online Masters in Data Science, Technology and Innovation.
 I have also recently taken over as programme director for this programme.